thomd/notes-on-cryptography/README.md

-# on-cryptography
+# Notes on Cryptography

-Notes on Cryptography
+Some notes on the [Coursera course Cryptography](https://www.coursera.org/learn/cryptography).